Cherreads

 The clan head's courtyard was larger, more formal, designed to impress and to remind all who entered of the power concentrated there.
 Stone pillars lined the perimeter, carved with ancestral symbols.
 The air was thicker with qi, carefully regulated and constantly circulating.

 Her father stood near the center, hands clasped behind his back.
+He turned as she approached, his stern expression softening.
+The lines at his eyes eased.

 "You look well," he said, his voice measured but sincere.
 "I was concerned."